Male accessory gland infection

 Male accessory gland infection (MAGI) is a condition with signs of inflammation involving one or more sites in the male genital tract.
 Diagnosis is made according to parameters defined by the World Health Organization, and it is particularly made in relation to infectious or inflammatory causes of male infertility.

-Although it is usually caused by infection spreading from the urethra, non-infectious causes also exist.
+MAGI is typically the result of infections that spread from the urethra, although non-infectious causes can also contribute to the condition.

 Definition

 Along with testicles (orchitis), MAGI includes infections (bacterial, viral, fungal etc.) involving one or more of the following male genital organs or tracts: